DeluxeViper/MemoryGo/README.md

 # MemoryGo
-A Mobile Application (iOS and Android) created using the Flutter framework, Developed by Abdullah Mohamed.
-Credits to Hudson Pu for the idea!
+A Mobile Application (iOS and Android) created using the Flutter framework.
 ![](featuregraphic.png)

 # TLDR